Number : Season 23, serial 1 of 4.

 Length : 4 x 25 minute episodes.

-Plot : The Doctor is put on trial by the Timelords, for interfering in the affairs of other races.
-They use recorded evidence through the Timelord Matrix, of the Doctor and Peri’s visit to planet Ravalox – against him.
+Plot : The Doctor is put on trial, by the Time Lords; For interfering in the affairs, of other races.
+The Time Lords use recorded evidence, through the Matrix – of the Doctor and Peri’s visit to planet Ravalox; against him.

-Whats good : The opening scene of the Tardis being caught by the space station, is the most ambitious special effect ever attempted on Who.
-Colin Baker is more chilled and his dynamic with Peri is improved.
+Whats good : The opening scene of the Tardis, being caught by the space-station, is the most ambitious special effect ever attempted on Doctor Who.
+Colin Baker is more chilled and his dynamic with Peri is much improved.

 Whats bad : It’s the weakest of the Trial Of A Timelord stories.
 It has to largely – act as a trial scene-setter (for the season’s arc).
 So struggles, to establish its own story; which is weak – anyway.

 Review With Spoilers : In many ways, a full season, with an “on trial” feel; was parallelled in the shows real-life fortunes, in 1985/86.

-Trial Of A Timelord was Who’s ambitious response to having nearly been axed 18 months earlier, after the poor response to season 22.
+Trial Of A Timelord was Doctor Who’s ambitious response, to having nearly axed 18 months previous, after the poor reception – to season 22.

-The hope was that a story-long arc would give Who a much needed shot in the arm and provide a different take on the usual format of 4 differing adventures.
+The hope was, that a season-long story-arc, would give Doctor Who; a much needed boost and provide a different take on the usual format; of 4 or 6 different adventures.

 In some ways, it worked well.
 Gone was the horribly distracting bickering – between the Doctor and Peri.
 The Doctor’s character was more rounded, less rude and arrogant; but still maintained the basic “grumpy old man” take; that Baker brought to the role.

-Mysterious Planet was written by experienced Who maestro; Robert Holmes – but contained none of his usual flair or useful concepts.
-It was a silly affair and more than a little bit pantomime hammy in places.
+Mysterious Planet was written by experienced Who maestro; Robert Holmes but contained none of his usual flair or useful concepts.
+It was a silly affair – and more than a bit pantomime and hammy in places.

 “Planets come and go.
 Stars perish.
 Matter disperses, coalesces, reforms into other patterns, other worlds.
 Nothing can be eternal!”
 The Doctor

-It is not helped by the miscasting of Carry On actress Joan Sims as a Queen Bodicea-a-like; Queen Katryca.
-Katryca rules a saxon tribe in a mudhut village.
-Sims plays the role too corny, to play such a fearsome Bodicea-inspired ruler.
+It is not helped by the miscasting of Carry On actress Joan Sims – as a Queen Bodicea ruler; Queen Katryca.
+Katryca rules a saxon-tribe, in a mudhut village.
+Sims plays the role too corny – to be believeable.